 1. Anyone who enters the library is expected to pursue library-related activities quietly, with a minimum of disturbance to others.

 2. Certain behaviors that may be appropriate outside of the library are not acceptable in the library setting.
 The behaviors and activities listed below have been determined, through tradition and experience, to be inappropriate and are prohibited.
-Attached to this policy is a copy of the established rules and regulations of the Pequannock Township Public Library.
+Below this policy is a copy of the established rules and regulations of the Pequannock Township Public Library (“Rules and Reminders for Library Behaviors”).

 The librarians and support personnel are employed to serve the legitimate reference, information and pleasure reading needs of the public; they are not social workers, police, or daycare providers.
 If a patron seems to be placing a staff member in the position of providing a non-library-related function, the staff member may bring the interaction to a prompt conclusion.